Adults with Incapacity (Scotland) Act 2000: Provisions

+The act largely modernised the legal framework in relation to incapacity.

 Content

 Part 2 of the act concerns power of attorney and provides the framework for an individual (whilst they have capacity) to appoint someone to act as their continuing (financial) or welfare attorney.

 Part 3 of the act concerns the accounts and funds of the adult with incapacity.
 It enables access to the bank or building society account of the adult with incapacity, in order to pay their costs of living.

 Part 4 of the act concerns the management of finances of adults with incapacity who are residents of registered establishments including health service or private hospitals, psychiatric hospitals, state hospitals and care home services.

 Part 5 of the act concerns medical research and treatment of adults with incapacity.
 It allows, under certain circumstances, medical research to be carried out on adults unable to give consent.

 Part 6 of the act concerns intervention orders and guardianship orders.
 An intervention order can be applied for by, or on behalf of, an adult with incapacity and granted by the sheriff court.
 It may cover welfare or financial matters.
 An application for a guardianship order may be made by individuals or by a local authority regarding an adult with incapacity who may have long-term needs.

 Part 7 of the act ("Miscellaneous") makes it an offence for an individual to wilfully neglect an adult with incapacity.